simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 Examples:

-Carrying asset/liability balances into a new file for 2019, all from command line.
+Carrying asset/liability balances into a new file for 2019, all from command line:

 *Warning: we use `>>` here to append; be careful not to type a single `>` which would wipe your journal!*